netinfluence/NetinfluenceUploadBundle/README.md

 You have to set up where files are stored.
 This bundle relies on Gaufrette filesystems abstractions.
 In doubt refer to its [documentation](https://github.com/KnpLabs/KnpGaufretteBundle)

-You need 2 differents filesystems:
+You need 2 different filesystems:

- * `sandbox` will be used for temorary files - ie. files corresponding to uploads on forms not yet validated.
+ * `sandbox` will be used for temporary files - ie. files corresponding to uploads on forms not yet validated.
 Typically this is a local folder, as data is removed after being uploaded to final filesystem, only limited space is required.
  * `final` is the ultimate files destination.
 You could be using another folder, or Amazon S3...

-You need to provide UploadBundle ID of valids `filesystem`.
+You need to provide UploadBundle ID of valid `filesystem`.
 Note that those ID are generated in the form `gaufrette.ADAPTER_NAME_filesystem`.

 Last thing, you need to configure LiipImagine bundle.